Skip to content

 Maid Cafe Tokyo

-Born in geeky tech district Akihabara, the maid cafe concept is one part ever-so-slightly creepy, ten parts OTT cute.
-Essentially, these are Tokyo themed cafes where all the waitresses are young, pretty girls dressed as maids.
+Essentially, these are themed cafes in Tokyo where all the waitresses are young, pretty girls dressed as maids.
 Not kinky French maid costumes but cutesy anime ones with big pouffy skirts and frilly aprons.

-The Maidreamin chain is more touristy and mainstream – less lonely dudes getting some kind of weird kick and more groups of western tourists trying to get an insight into this bizarre culture.
+The Maidreamin chain is more touristy and mainstream – less lonely dudes getting some kind of weird kick and more groups of Western tourists trying to get an insight into this bizarre culture.
 You can pay to visit the cafe and buy overpriced food – all of which has a cute face on it and often comes served with a song.
 Yes, a song.

 The maids surround you and make you recite something in Japanese, then they sing a catchy, J-pop style song (think Baby Shark vibes) and do dance moves.
 It’s all incredibly bizarre and definitely something you should try if you’re looking for the weirdest things to do in Tokyo.